GreenWaves-Technologies/gap8_docs/mbed-os/mainpage.md

     return 0;
 }
 ```
-In conclusion, if users want to use L2 memory for main thread stack, then, you will have not this problem, but the speed and power consumption of your program will deteriorate.
+In conclusion, if users want to use L2 memory for main thread stack, you can checkout to `mbed-os-l2-stack` branch, then, you will not have this problem, but the speed and power consumption of your program will deteriorate.

 # PINOUT